kenobi883/spring-app-sample-gcp/README.md

   Do not provision a public IP.
   Serverless VPC access must be enabled for the VPC and a connector created for App Engine.
   This connector must be specified in `app.yml`.
   After this, the private IP may be used to connect to the database and keep network traffic off the public internet.

+### App Engine Flexible

+See the [`app-flexible.yml`](/app-flexible.yml) file for configuration of deploying the Spring Boot application to App Engine flexible custom Docker runtime.

+See the [`Dockerfile`](/Dockerfile) for details about the container image.

+Some considerations for running in App Engine Flexible:

+* When working with Cloud SQL, a private connection to the database can be used.
+  The private IP _must_ be set up when the SQL instance is created.
+  Do not provision a public IP.
+  After this, the private IP may be used to connect to the database and keep network traffic off the public internet.

 ## Simulate Application Load